-The required permanency goal for Medically complex and fragile MD specialized youth is at 40%.
-There is a separate goal of 25% which is the permanency requirement for the MH Mental Health behavior and AFC Adolescent Foster Care cases.
-The permanency rate for all youth in care is monitored daily by the Agency Performance Monitoring and Execution Unit.
+Specialized care services promote and require a 40% permanency rate that includes reunification, adoption, and subsidized guardianship for the Medically complex and fragile MD cases.
+There is a 25% permanency requirement for the MH Mental Health behavior and AFC Adolescent Foster Care cases.
+The permanency rate is monitored weekly by the Agency Performance Monitoring and Execution Unit.

 The Department has consistently devoted their efforts to further provide specialized services to a delicate population of youth to be served.
-By hiring additional Departmental staff and funding new positions at the purchase of service agencies to specifically work with this population and all youth, we are looking forward to the future with hope and dedication to continue to serve this specialized population.
+By hiring additional Departmental staff and continuing to fund positions at our community-based partnering agencies to specifically work with this population and all youth, we continue looking forward to the future with renewed hope and dedication as we serve this specialized population.